rezwansaki/Dokan-2/README.md

     <li>1.
 Creating a Database 'dokan_2' in your database server</li>
     <li>2. composer update</li>
     <li>3. 'npm install' and then 'npm run dev'</li>
-    <li>5. copy the file .env.example and rename into .env, then give information of database, server and create app key by 'php artisan key:gen' the save the file</li>
+    <li>4. copy the file .env.example and rename into .env, then give information of database, server and create app key by 'php artisan key:gen' the save the file</li>
-    <li>6. php artisan migrate</li>
+    <li>5. php artisan migrate</li>
+    <li>6.
+The 'created_at' and 'updated_at' fields must be timestamped.
+After migrating, go to the structure of each table from the database server and make changes from there.</li>
     <li>7. php artisan serve</li>
     <li>8.
 First time you have to install this app.
 After 'serve command' this app will show you installation process automatically.
 Or you can visit 'install' route for this.</li>
     <li>9.
 After installation you will get information to login.
 You will be a super admin.
 Now you can access everything.</li>